 We are a people in need

-We, as God’s people, are a community of repentance and reconciliation, always in need for renewal.
-The sacrament of penance is nothing but healing, forgiving, reconciling; through it we become again God’s children and our communion with God and community is renewed.
+We, as God’s people, are a community of repentance and reconciliation, always in need of renewal.
+The sacrament of penance is nothing but healing, forgiving, reconciling; through it, we become again God’s children, and our communion with God and community is renewed.
 The desire for confessing to, and receiving absolution from, a priest comes also from our human needs: we need to hear the words of forgiveness, thus to be in peace with our conscience.
 This sacrament gives peace and serenity of conscience, a great consolation of our soul.

 Joy: Fruit of Confession and Conversion

 Joy is the word we see over and over again in Luke’s gospel, the gospel of mercy and forgiveness.
 Here joy appears whenever somebody converts.
 A good example is the story of the prodigal son: he decided to return to his father, but even before he had the chance to confess his mistakes his father had hugged him and was ordering his servants to prepare a great banquet for his son has been almost ‘dead’ and now was alive again.

 God is Loving Parent